SynBioDex/pySBOL3/docs/extensions.rst

   # It is important to register the constructor, so the pySBOL parser can call
   # the correct constructor when it encounters `type_uri` in the SBOL file.
-  # The following statement overrides the ComponentDefinition builder so that
+  # The following statement overrides the Component builder so that
-  # the ComponentDefinitionExtension builder is invoked by the parser
+  # the ComponentExtension builder is invoked by the parser
   Config.register_extension_class(ComponentDefinitionExtension,
                                   sbol2.SBOL_COMPONENT_DEFINITION)